 The texture is generally the roughness or grittiness of the paper.
 Another thing to remember that’s connected to texture is the tooth, which is the number of grooves and pores that a paper has.
-Finding the ideal texture for colored pencils is a bit tricky, as some pencils have soft tips that only needs a bit of tooth and texture, while graphite and charcoal pencils might need more tooth and texture.
-For the best results for colored pencils, I recommend getting a paper with a smooth texture but a lot of teeth.
+Finding the ideal texture for colored pencils is a bit tricky, as some pencils have soft tips that only need a bit of tooth and texture, while graphite and charcoal pencils might need more tooth and texture.
+For the best results for colored pencils, we recommend getting a paper with a smooth texture but a lot of teeth.

 Form factor mainly describes how the pack of paper is bound together.
 Card stocks come in a plastic pouch, while others might come as glue bounds, wire-bound, and fold-overs.
-For the smoothest experience, use card stocks for finished artworks.
+For the smoothest experience, use card stocks for finished artwork.
 At the same time, you can use wire bounds and fold-overs for portable use.
 Glue stocks will work great for both.

 Best Paper for Colored Pencils